-Mr. Felser is responsible for the areas law and HR.
-Additionally, in his role as Chairman he is also supervising the other members of the Board of Directors.
+Mr. Ederer is supervising the other members of the Board of Directors in his role as Chairman.

-The responsibilities of Mr. Aristodemou are the areas of accounting, finance and asset management.
+The responsibilities of Mr. Aristodemou are the areas of accounting, finance, asset management and HR.

-Mrs. Uhlmann is responsible for the areas risk management, IT services, marketing, internal reporting and controlling and project management.
+Mrs. Uhlmann is responsible for the areas IT services, marketing, internal reporting and controlling and project management.

-The responsibilities of Mr. Hlatky are the areas of life and non-life reinsurance, claims and sales.
+The responsibilities of Mr. Hlatky are the areas of life and non-life reinsurance, claims, law and sales.